Kik07L/Behringer-X-Touch-for-ableton/readme.md

 ### Optional features
 - Select track by touching fader (off by default, can be enabled by editing options.txt).
 - Indicate track muted via solo by flashing `MUTE` button LED (off by default, can be enabled by editing options.txt).
+- When faders are flipped, master fader controls Cue volume (off by default, can be enabled by editing options.txt).

 ## Button Mappings
 ### **Encoder Assign Section**